thibautbenjamin/catt/README.md

 	```
 	coh name ps : ty
 	```
-	defines a primitive coherence with arguments `ps` forming a pasting scheme and return type `ty`.
+	defines a primitive coherence with arguments `ps` being a context representing a pasting scheme and `ty` being the return type.

 * Secondly, the `let` keyword, used as follows:
 	```